 Eloy is a medium-sized city located in the state of Arizona.
 With a population of 17,059 people and four constituent neighborhoods, Eloy is the 40th largest community in Arizona.

-Eloy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eloy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eloy is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Eloy who work in office and administrative support (11.96%), sales jobs (9.54%), and food service (9.51%).
+There are especially a lot of people living in Eloy who work in office and administrative support (11.84%), sales jobs (10.80%), and maintenance occupations (8.55%).

-A relatively large number of people in Eloy telecommute to their jobs.
-Overall, about 7.96% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Eloy does not have a public transit system used by locals to get to and from work.

 Eloy is an extremely ethnically-diverse city.
 The people who call Eloy home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Eloy, accounting for 61.95% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Eloy residents report their race to be White, followed by Black or African-American.
-Eloy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 66.32% of the city’s residents.
-Important ancestries of people in Eloy include Irish, English, Italian, and French .
+Important ancestries of people in Eloy include Irish, English, French , and Italian.

 The most common language spoken in Eloy is English.
 Other important languages spoken here include Spanish and Pacific Island languages.